ejpham/database-systems-team-project/readme.md

     customer@uh.edu 123456 (access level {is_employee} =1)

-The sections in this readme file consist of the .php file and the description of its corresponding page.
+The sections in this readme file consist of the .php file and the description of its corresponding page on the web application.

 Customer Page (Everyone):